shezard/linkjs/README.md

 myLink.takeTime().takeTime().cb();
 ```

-or pass the context inside your funcs :
+or pass the future context to next :

 ```javascript
 var myLink = link({